bridgeta/Handy-skeleton-code/README.md

-# Vignettes in R
+# Handy Skeleton Code
-Code that shows the fine tuning of some functions
+Generic code that shows how to do things in R

-Contents of Vignettes:
+Contents:
-1. Base package plot stuff
+1. Confidence interval for predictions from GLM models